Toledo777/Coding-League/retrospective.md

         - This didn't really pan out.
 With the health checker service I'm using, the lowest interval I can go on the free tier is 5 minutes
         - Supposedly, Azure hibernates stuff after around 3min 50sec of inactivity
         - 5 minutes is ok, though, at least we were able to minimize the downtime to just a few minutes instead of until the next time we use it

+### Noah Labrecque (Performance)

+#### Efforts Made
+- Minified JS at build time
+- Modern build target to reduce required polyfills
+- Did away with CreateReactApp's bloated insanity
+- Wrote a fast build system

+#### Current Mark

+As of submission the deployed version scores a 92 on performance using google lighthouse in desktop mode.

+#### Possible improvements

+- Improve code splitting (most of react is unused)
+- Reduce dependencies
+  - google auth react component could be made smaller
+  - range slider inputs could be made ourselves with more time
+- Use another reactive library (SolidJS, Svelte... etc)
+  - React is much larger than we need,
+  - React is old and has a bloated codebase
+  - React makes SSR more complex than needed
+  - The virtual-dom reactivity model makes sense in a world where browsers are under-optimized.
+However, we no longer live in that world
+- Moving the code runner to a serverless function model would allow more parallelized work